MatthijsHak/MetalDock/README.md

 MetalDock is a versatile open-source software docking tool designed to facilitate the docking of metal-organic complexes for various transtions metals with proteins, DNA, or other biomolecules.
 For detailed instructions on how to utilize MetalDock, we refer you to our [documentation](https://metaldock.readthedocs.io/en/latest/) page.

-Currently, MetalDock does not support the Windows OS.

 # Citation

 If you decide to use MetalDock for any project, please cite the following paper: